aquastar/academic-kickstart/content/authors/admin/_index.md

 - Visitors

 ---

-{{% alert note %}}
-I will join Computer Science and Engineering Department of Mississippi State University at Fall 2020.
+**I will join Computer Science and Engineering Department of Mississippi State University at Fall 2020.
 Multiple fully funded Ph.D. and Master positions are available.
-Details about admission are provided [here](https://www.cse.msstate.edu/grad/).
+Details about admission are provided [here](https://www.cse.msstate.edu/grad/).**

-{{% /alert %}}
-- I will join Computer Science and Engineering Department of Mississippi State University at Fall 2020.
-Multiple fully funded Ph.D. and Master positions are available.
-Details about admission are provided [here](https://www.cse.msstate.edu/grad/).
+- A Survey for Graph Neural Networks is online: [[preprint]](https://arxiv.org/abs/2002.11867)
 - Discovery for energy material is published in **Nature Communications**. [[Editors’ Highlights]](https://www.nature.com/collections/dmmhtcypsc/content/prateek-dongare)
 - The work using graph neural network for circuit security is accepted by **DATE 2020**
 - Solution for dividing school zones is accepted by **ACM SIG-SPATIAL** and **AAAI 2020**